-► To build an HTTP server into a device:
+To build an HTTP server into a device:

-- 1 Create Web pages by using an HTML editor. - 2 Use the HTML-to-C compiler to convert your Web pages into C code. - 3 If your Web pages contain dynamic content or forms, add your own code to the generated empty C routines.

-4 Put all your C source files into your application's makefile.
+- 1 Create Web pages by using an HTML editor. - 2 Use the HTML-to-C compiler to convert the Web pages into C code. - If the Web pages contain dynamic content or forms, add your own code to the generated empty C routines. - 4 Put all your C source files into your application's makefile.